emqx/mria/README.md

 # Ekka

-A New Distribution Layer for EMQ X
+Ekka - Autocluster and Autoheal library for EMQ.
+Ekka hepls build a new distribution layer for EMQ R2.3.

 ```
 ----------             ----------